Information for Solar Installers

 Multi-tenanted installations or embedded networks

-Both multi-tenanted installations and embedded networks consist of multiple tenancies that share a common connection point to Ausgrid’s network.
+Both multi-tenanted installations consist of multiple tenancies that share a common connection point to Ausgrid’s network.
 Alterations to the electrical installation of individual tenancies (for example, the addition of solar) can impact the upstream shared/common elements of the installation.
+Ausgrid needs to complete network planning assessments to ensure that the Ausgrid network will not be adversely impacted by the connection multiple generation sources connected to a single point on the network.
+As you will also be utilising a common private network, the maintainer/body corporate of the private shared assets should also be consulted to ensure the private shared asset.

 Understanding solar exports